 Also known as the “Queen of the Missions for its Graceful Beauty,” the Mission is one of the 21 Franciscan missions in California.
-The prior nine to the Santa Barbara version were founded by Padre Serra, who had always planned to make this one his 10th, but sadly passed away two years prior to its creation.
+The prior nine to the Santa Barbara version was founded by Padre Serra, who had always planned to make this one his 10th but sadly passed away two years prior to its creation.

 His successor Padre Fermin Francisco de Lasuen, went on with Serra’s plans to make this church, however, and then placed Padre Antonio Paterna, a companion of Serra, in charge.

 Today the Mission still serves as a place of worship but is groomed to display the relics of the past, and is also open to the public and offers tours on a daily basis.
 Self-guided tours may be taken daily from 9 am to 5 pm and docent-led tours may be arranged by appointment.

 Things To Do Mission Santa Barbara

 The interior of the Mission draws the biggest crowds, so you can escape the masses by wandering outside the flower-scented Sacred Garden.
 The garden is bursting with interesting cacti and succulents, but once was a working area of the inhabitants of the mission.

 An important part of the mission complex is the central courtyard, which is anchored around a fountain and ringed by arcades.
 The 200-year old fountain was once used as a basin by Native Americans for washing clothes, and there is a glazed terra-cotta sculpture of St. Barbara watching over Mary and Jesus in an alcove in the garden’s private portico.

 The 1522 masterpiece was just discovered a few years ago in a storage room that was being cleaned out and is now on display for visitors to enjoy.
 Entrance to the mission includes going through several display rooms, where you can see religious artifacts, implements, and tools for work, and old photos and reproductions.

 Mission Santa Barbara Art Collection